mcv9201/GPT/README.md

 A PyTorch implementation of GPT-2 (124M parameters) trained from scratch on the FineWebEdu dataset.
 This implementation follows optimization techniques from the GPT-3 paper and includes various performance improvements for efficient training.

-## 🚀 Model Performance Highlight
+## Model Performance Highlight 🚀
 | Metric   | **My Model** | GPT-2 Baseline |
 |----------|---------------|----------------|
 | HellaSwag Accuracy | **30.42%** 🎯 | 29.55% |

+Achieved a accuracy boost over the original GPT-2 on HellaSwag!

+## Loss Curve 📉
 ![Training Loss](assets/loss_curve.png)

-Achieved a accuracy boost over the original GPT-2 on HellaSwag!

 ## Model Architecture